AQingRoad/VRT-3D-VLM/README.md

 Official implementation of **VRT-3D-VLM: Visual Reference Tokens with Explicit 3D Geometric Bias for Vision-Language Driving**.

-This repository provides the core code used for model training, data preparation, and qualitative visualization.
-The open-source release is intentionally kept concise: it includes the practical components needed to work with the project, while leaving the full method description, experimental protocol, and detailed analysis to the paper.

 ## Overview

 VRT-3D-VLM is a vision-language driving project built around a spatially grounded visual reference interface.
 In this release you will find: